Planning-Inspectorate/applications-service/README.md

 - `npm i`
 - create a `.env` file in `./packages/applications-service-api`.
 Copy the values from `.env.development`
+- create a `.env` file in the applications service root folder `/`.
+Copy the variables from `.env.example` (in the same root folder).
+Speak to a colleague to get the actual variable values
 - `npm run db:generate` to create database
 - `npm run db:migrate:dev` to create tables
 - `npm run db:seed` to populate tables with some data